 Here is a great video from Rox who is a featured writer on Ravelry about how to make Left Twists (LT) and Right Twists (RT) when knitting.
 I figured this one out ages ago using books but I wish I had this video as the technique used here is way more efficient.

+Another improvised baby cardigan using garter stitch.
 I like the contrast of the light green and creamy white with the red buttons, reminds me of apples for some reason.
+I like to crochet the finishing touches and did so here with the borders where the buttons are.

 I used Cleckheaton Baby Cocoon 4 ply in green and creamy white.
 It is 70% merino wool and 30% nylon and is incredibly soft.